thenintendodude/Delivering-Consequences-Game/GameDesignDocument.md

 implement a [BackstoryAudioManager script](https://github.com/thenintendodude/Delivering-Consequences-Game/blob/master/Delivering-Consequences-Game/Assets/Scripts/Audio/BackstoryAudioManager.cs) attached to all the audio objects to ensure that the music doesn't reset itself to the beginning upon continuing from one backstory scene to another.
 To do this, I attached the script to the same GameObject that contained the audio source.
-Then, this script's logic was that if no other GameObject containing an audio source was instantiated, it would instantiate an Audio object, play the AudioSource, and tell Unity to not destroy it when the scene changed.
-However, if there was already an Audio object, when the scene changed it would instead destroy itself to ensure that there was only ever one audio source playing.
-Finally, it would constantly be checking in the Update() function if the scene had finally changed to the main gameplay scene (the "SampleScene"), in which case it would destory the audio object for good since we no longer needed to play the backstory.
+Then, this script's logic was as follows: if no other GameObject containing an audio source was instantiated, it would instantiate a Backstory Music object, play the AudioSource, and tell Unity to not destroy it when the scene changed.
+However, if there was already a Backstory Music object when the scene changed, it would instead destroy the new Backstory Music object to ensure that there was only ever one audio source playing.
+Finally, it would constantly be checking in the Update() function if the scene had finally changed to the main gameplay scene (the "SampleScene"), in which case it would destory the Backstory Music object for good since we no longer needed to play the backstory.

 For the main gameplay, I organized all audio under an Audio GameObject in the